 - Reading with your child at home and recording feedback in their yellow reading record books

 - Supporting your child with the suggested activities which are posted on Tapestry

 - Coming to watch your child’s sharing assembly (dates are on the newsletter)

-- Coming to our yearly sports day and getting involved in the sack race!
+- Coming to our yearly Sports Day and getting involved in the sack race!

-Our door is ‘always open’ if you have any questions or concerns, please speak to one of the reception class teachers.
+Our door is ‘always open’ if you have any questions or concerns, please speak to one of the Reception class teachers.
 The Early Years Foundation Stage is about you and your child working in partnership with us to ensure they succeed and develop a secure foundation for later learning.

-New Apps and Links
+Apps and Links for Home Learning